Comonadic Coalgebras and Bousfield Localization: Application to Comodules and Cooperadic Coalgebras in the Stable Module Category

 \subsection{Smashing Localizations Preserve Comodules}

-Another adaptation of Section \ref{sec:spectra-applications} apply to the stable module category.
+Another adaptation of Section \ref{sec:spectra-applications} applies to the stable module category.
 Suppose $\M$ is the stable module category of $kG$-modules, where $k$ is a field whose characteristic divides the order of the finite group $G$, equipped with the cofibrantly generated model structure in \cite{hovey} (Section 2.2).
+It is possible to work over more general rings, as Remark \ref{remark:stanculescu} illustrates.

 Suppose $B$ is a comonoid in $\M$.
-The same proof as in \cite{hkrs} Corollary 6.3.7 (which deals with $\Chr$ instead of $\M$) implies the category $\Comod(B;\M)$ of right $B$-comodules in $\M$ admits a left-induced model structure via the forgetful-cofree adjunction as in \eqref{comodule-forget-cofree}.
+The same proof of \cite{hkrs} (Corollary 6.3.7), which deals with $\Chr$ instead of $\M$, shows the category $\Comod(B;\M)$ of right $B$-comodules in $\M$ admits a left-induced model structure via the forgetful-cofree adjunction as in \eqref{comodule-forget-cofree}.
 Theorem \ref{coalgklcm-admissible} now applies with $\C$ an arbitrary set of cofibrations in $\M$ and with $K$ the comonad whose category of coalgebras is $\Comod(B;\M)$.
 So there is a commutative diagram as in \eqref{comodule-localization}.

 Suppose $L_E$ is a smashing localization on the stable module category $\M$, so